 Work on this, the second half of the last runway extension project under the O’Hare Modernization Plan (OMP), was broken up into several phases in order to keep the adjacent runways in operation to the greatest extent possible.

 The first work area included pavement demolition, construction of a new PCC and bituminous airfield pavement and associated grading, drainage, electrical, pavement marketing, and other work in areas outside of the Taxiway Object Free Area (TOFA) of Taxiways T and J, as well as the 27L ALSF shelter site.
-Following work took place on the 9R extension itself, as well as continuing work on Taxiway T and new work on Taxiways G and H outside of the Runway Safe Area (RSA).
+The following work took place on the 9R extension itself, as well as continuing work on Taxiway T and new work on Taxiways G and H outside of the Runway Safe Area (RSA).
 Afterward, while work continued on Taxiway G, work also began on Taxiway PP with Taxiway R beginning thereafter.
 This work was completed by the fall of 2020.

 Work will begin on future phases starting in February of 2021.
 In addition to taxiway work that will occur in the next phase, the shoulders of the existing pavement for the runway were resurfaced.
 As taxiway work and shoulder resurfacing continued in each following phase, work was also completed on NAVAIDs, blast pads, and taxiway holding areas.
-Actual extension of the runway length occurred near the end of the project once enabling work was complete.
+The actual extension of the runway length occurred near the end of the project once enabling work was complete.
 NAVAID work will include the glide slope, precision approach path indicator (PAPI) lighting system, Localizer shelters, and both the 9R and 27L ALSF shelters and light lanes.

-Our team provided construction inspection, scheduling services, contract administration and office engineering support for this project—providing managerial and clerical services to implement and enforce all applicable codes, standards, specifications, policies and procedures.
+Our team provided construction inspection, scheduling services, contract administration, and office engineering support for this project—providing managerial and clerical services to implement and enforce all applicable codes, standards, specifications, policies, and procedures.

-With a full understanding of the project scope, plans and specifications, our team also coordinated between the direct project assignment and other active Program assignments.
+With a full understanding of the project scope, plans, and specifications, our team also coordinated between the direct project assignment and other active Program assignments.

-While preparing for the bidding process, quantities submitted by the project teams were verified before acceptance and pay estimates were prepared.
+While preparing for the bidding process, quantities submitted by the project teams were verified before acceptance, and pay estimates were prepared.
 Pre-bid meetings were held prior to subcontract packages being solicited, and Requests for Information were received and answered.